Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

-are Kirkwood-Dirac quasi-probabilities~\cite{LostaglioKirkwood2022,GherardiniTutorial,ArvidssonShukur2024review}, as commented in Sec.~\ref{sec:NIM}.
-From Eq.~\eqref{eq:C_ij}, we can evince that the correlators entering the LGI $-3 \leq K \leq 1$ are functions of QNDM quasiprobabilities at three times, whose distribution thus has full information about the LG parameter $K$.
+From Eq.~\eqref{eq:C_ij}, we thus evince that the LG parameter $K$ can be written as a function of the QNDM quasi-probabilities at three times, whose distribution implicitly contains the information of the two-times correlators $C_{nm}$ and of the three-time correlator $C_{ijk}=\sum_{i,j,k}a_i a_j a_k P(a_k, a_j, a_i)$.
 Accordingly, using the QNDM quasi-probability density function, one can directly single out the value of $K$ and understand whether the LGI is violated.

-We now report the expression of the LG parameter $K$ as a function of the QNDM quasi-probabilities at three times; the derivation of this result is in Ref.~\cite{solinas2024}.
-Since we are working with binary variables, each of them can take two values: $a_i$ and $-a_i$.
-For simplicity, we refer to them with the indices $i$ and $\bar{i}$; for example, $P_{\rm QNDM}(\bar{k}, j, m, i, \bar{i})$ stands for $P_{\rm QNDM}(-a_k, a_j, a_m, a_i, -a_i)$.
+We now report and comment on the expression of the LG parameter $K$ as a function of the QNDM quasi-probabilities at three times; the derivation of this result is in Ref.~\cite{solinas2024}.
+Since we are working with binary variables, each of them can take two values: $a_n$ and $-a_n$.
+For simplicity, we refer to them with the indices $n$ and $\bar{n}$; for example, $P_{\rm QNDM}(\bar{k}, j, m, i, \bar{i})$ stands for $P_{\rm QNDM}(-a_k, a_j, a_m, a_i, -a_i)$.
 Using Eq.~\eqref{eq:C_ij}, the LG parameter $K$ of Eq.~\eqref{eq:def_LG_param} reads as

 with $f(k, j, m, i, l) = (a_i +a_l)(a_j +a_m) + a_k (a_j +a_m-a_i -a_l)$.
 It is convenient to separate $K$ in its classical and quantum contributions: $K = \KND_{cl} + \KND_{q,1} + \KND_{q,2}$.
-The classical contribution is obtained when $(m=j, l=i)$, while the quantum ones $\KND_{q,1}$ and $\KND_{q,2}$ correspond to $(m=j, l=\bar{i} \neq i)$ and $(m=\bar{j} \neq j, l= i)$, respectively.
+The classical contribution $\KND_{cl}$ is obtained when $(m=j, l=i)$, while the quantum ones $\KND_{q,1}$ and $\KND_{q,2}$ correspond to $(m=j, l=\bar{i} \neq i)$ and $(m=\bar{j} \neq j, l= i)$, respectively.
 It can be shown~\cite{solinas2024} that $\KND_{cl}$ satisfies the LGI, i.e., $-3 \leq \KND_{cl} \leq 1$, and that $\KND_{q,1}=0$.
 Therefore, when present, the violation of the LGI is due to the second quantum contribution $\KND_{q,2}$ of $K$, which is equal to